cccties/moodle-theme_chilo/README.md

 # <a name="top_e">The "Chilo" Moodle Theme</a>

-After configuring Chilo theme, you can hide the menues and links of Moodle that the users would not use in order to reduce mistakes in operating.
-[Screen before application of the theme](image1.png)  → [Screen after the application of the theme](image2.png)
+In order to reduce  operational errors, hide the menues and links of Moodle which would not be used after configuring Chilo theme.
+[Original screen](image1.png)  → [Screen after the application of the theme](image2.png)

 This software is provided as a part of [_CHiLO_](http://www.cccties.org/activities/chilo/)Ⓡ.

 This theme is created by customizing Moodle2.6 Clean theme.

 * [Recommended Environment](#no_1_e)